andymac-2/haskell-docs/docs/book/start.md

 Functions in Haskell may be similar to those found in other programming languages, but unlike functions in other languages, the only thing that a function in Haskell can do is return a value, and that value must only be determined by the information given to it by it's arguments.
 A function that does something else apart from returning a value based purely on it's arguments is said to have *side effects*.
 We will talk about side effects in more detail later.

 In Haskell if a function has any side effects, they must be declared as part of the function's type.
 In order for any program to be useful, it must perform some input, and some output.
 Since these are considered side effects by Haskell, they must be declared beforehand.
-The type `IO ()` has two parts. `IO` stands for the input/output side effect, and `()` is the return value. `()` is the same as `void`, `null`, `undefined` or `nil` in other languages.
+The type `IO ()` has two parts. `IO` stands for the input/output side effect, and `()` is the return value. `()` (pronounced "unit") is the same as `void`, `null`, `undefined` or `nil` in other languages.
 It essentially means that the function returns no value.
 That means, the only thing that `main` will do, if it does not return a value, is to perform some input/output.

 The second line of the program defines what `main` actually is: